HL7/phd/input/pagecontent/ProfileConsumers.md

 An example of a Patient.identifier following the XDSb notation is given below:
 {% fragment Patient/patientExample-1 JSON EXCEPT:identifier %}

-An example of an unknown patient using the Version 2 Table 0004 patient class code system is given below:
+An example of an unknown patient using the Version 2 Table 0004 patient class code system is given [here](Patient-patientExample-2.html)
-{% fragment Patient/patientExample-2 JSON EXCEPT:identifier %}